 The main stand houses 1,366 fans, not that we’ve ever had that many fans in the current stand.
 The Ducket can hold just over 2,500 and is partly covered by a metal roof.
 The rest of the terrace is open so we can enjoy the lovely Berwick sunshine!
 The areas to either side of The Ducket are grass banking so you can even sunbathe at half time.
 The distance between the pitch and the stand and terrace has been known to have a detrimental effect on the general atmosphere of the ground.

-The ground is actually owned by the supporters club, and not the football club.
-Effectively, the supporters are the football club’s landlords.
+The ground is actually owned by Northumberland County Council and leased to the Supporters Club.
+Via the lease therefore effectively the supporters are the football club’s landlords.

 Pitch Size:100×70 yards

-Formed in 1881, Berwick Rangers are the most unique team in Scottish Football because they play in England and always have done.
+Believed by some to have been formed in 1881, the Club was officially constituted in January 1884.
+Berwick Rangers are the most unique team in Scottish Football because they play in England and always have done.
 A local fish merchant gave the club its first ground, named Bull Stob Close and legend has it the goalposts were actually Scottish fir trees.
 Very few games were played in their first four years, however Berwick were undefeated until 1885 when fishermen from Seahouses won 1-0.
 As members of the Northumberland Soccer Association they had 21 years of Competition under its name, including games against Newcastle, Alnwick and Seahouses.
 Silverware first arrived when Berwick won the Northumberland Minor Cup and in 1897 the North Northumberland League.
 In 1898 a switch was made to the Scottish Border League.
 Berwick cruised to the league championship in their first season heavily beating Selkirk, Hawick and Peebles Rovers.

 They returned to English football a year later before rejoining the Scottish footballing fraternity in 1905 and there they have remained ever since.
 Berwick dominated the East of Scotland League winning the championship numerous times.
 After 8 years at Shielfield Park, Berwick were forced to play at Union Park in Berwick.
 In 1932 they returned to Tweedmouth and built a pavilion and stand adjacent to where they play now.